matthewesosa/Thesis-Serverless-Jamstack-WebApp-Infrastructure/README.md

 # Introduction
 The rapid evolution of cloud computing has transformed the landscape of application deployment.
-This research project aims to design, implement, and evaluate the scalability of a Serverless and JamStack web application infrastructure hosted on the Amazon Web Services (AWS) Cloud.
+This research project aims to design, implement, and evaluate the scalability of a Serverless and JamStack web application infrastructure hosted on Amazon Web Services (AWS) Cloud.
 The objective is to investigate the effectiveness of AWS services in achieving optimal performance, reliability, and scalability for modern web applications.

 # Background and Rationale:
 As organizations increasingly migrate their applications to the cloud, understanding the design principles and scalability factors of cloud infrastructure becomes paramount.
 This research is motivated by the need to explore the best practices for designing and implementing a scalable web application infrastructure on AWS.
 By evaluating the performance and scalability, this study seeks to provide insights that can guide practitioners in optimizing their cloud-based deployments.